 Step 1

-Combine all the ingredients in a food processor (with the exception of the sesame seeds), and blend until it forms a ball of 'dough'.
+Combine the oats, flaxseed, ginger, turmeric powder, almond butter, honey and pumpkin seeds in a food processor, and blend until it forms a ball of 'dough'.
 You may need to scrape the sides of the blender down a few times.

 Step 2